 37. Go see the beautiful glass cathedral built over the ruins of the old Hamar Cathedral and explore the rest of Domkirkeodden.

-38. Take a photo with the world’s largest moose on route 3 between Oslo and Trondheim.
+38. Take a photo with the world’s largest moose on Route 3 between Oslo and Trondheim.

 39. Learn about astronomy at the largest astronomical facility in Northern Europe, Harestua Solar Observatory.